Frequently Asked Questions About Coming to Court

 Where are the offices and courtrooms in the building?

 The courtrooms for Judge McBride, the Magistrates, the Law Library, and the Mediation Office are located on the second floor at the top of the stairs, straight ahead and then to the left past the water fountain.
-The other judges, Judge Herman, Judge Haddad, and Judge Ferenc, are located on the second floor at the top of stairs and then to the right.
+The other judges, Judge Brock, Judge Haddad, and Judge Ferenc, are located on the second floor at the top of stairs and then to the right.
 The jury assembly area, the Clerk of Courts and the Probation Department are all on the first floor of the Courthouse.

 Where are the restrooms?